 Modern Lager Fermentation

 Today modern lager fermentation typically uses vertical cylindrodroconical fermenters achieving similar flavor profiles compared to traditional fermentation systems.
 In modern fermentation systems, the yeast is pitched at higher temperatures between 7 and 8°C, and after a couple of days the temperature is increased to 10 to 11°C (25).
 After 3 to 4 days, at peak fermentation, the fermentation temperature is allowed to ramp up in order to facilitate a rapid reduction in diacetyl.
-Some brewers use the same starting temperature for pitching but then increase the temperature between 14 and 15°C (24).
-Other breweries are known to pitch between 10 and 13°C and then increase the temperature to as high as 17°C, with a short diacetyl rest (28).

 Click on the following topics for more information on beer fermentation.